-Sacramento Clergy Sexual Abuse Lawyer
+Sacramento Clergy Sexual Abuse Attorneys

 Many in the congregation at a Roman Catholic Parish are drawn to the Church for spiritual guidance, strong values, and forgiveness.
 Unfortunately, many priests, permanent deacons, and clergy members use the power of the Catholic Church to harm others through rape, molestation, sodomy, and sexual abuse.